.

 In the second article, he discusses his experience of the healing power of forgiveness.

-here - and - here - and - video here
+here - and - here

 ..